Training Outcomes Within Your Budget!

 The second Element of SCM is Operations, which focuses on effectively executing tasks.
 It means managing the production, storage, transportation, and delivery of goods and services.
 Operations involve planning, scheduling, monitoring, controlling, and the Supply Chain's performance, processes and resources.
 It also ensures quality, safety, compliance, and sustainability standards.

-Operations require a deep understanding of the demand and supply patterns and capabilities and constraints of the Supply Chain partners.
-It also requires a continuous evaluation and improvement of the Supply Chain processes and resources to achieve maximum efficiency and effectiveness.
-Operations also involve implementing Lean Manufacturing Principles and techniques to eliminate waste and enhance values.
+Operations require a deep understanding of the demand and supply patterns, along with the capabilities and constraints of Supply Chain partners.
+Additionally, it involves the Functions of Production Management, which focus on continuously evaluating and improving Supply Chain processes and resources to achieve maximum efficiency and effectiveness.
+Operations also encompass implementing Lean Manufacturing Principles and techniques to eliminate waste and enhance value.

 a) Some of the benefits of operations are: